Ms. Sharton’s representative experience includes:

 - Internal investigation for board of trustees for registered mutual funds related to alleged misconduct by advisor personnel in connection with trading timing.

 - Internal investigation involving a revenue recognition issue at the Japanese subsidiary of a public company.

-- Senior counsel on internal investigation for the Somaly Mam Foundation Board of Directors regarding the background of an international sex-trafficking activist.
+- Internal investigation for the Somaly Mam Foundation Board of Directors regarding the background of an international sex-trafficking activist.

 Ms. Sharton is a member of the International Association of Privacy Professionals and served a two-year term as the Co-Chair of the Business & Commercial section of the Boston Bar Association.